A co-inspiring project

 Why we started Graft

 We wanted to initiate something like a summer school but not.
 Something with a definite Quarantine flavour, but stretching beyond our knowledge and capabilities.
 We wanted to explore the idea of mutual benefit and hoped to get at least as much from the process as we put in.
 Last year forms we found enormous commonalities across artforms and notable differences in areas of interest, approach and process.
-We learned so much – and are repeating the process in 2012.
 We’ll provide regular updates on what’s happening during Graft here and on our News page as the project progresses…

 Curated by Richard Gregory and Renny O’Shea